What Happens After the Settlement Claim

 Whether you are a driver, passenger, cyclist, or pedestrian, if you have sustained an injury from an accident on the road, you may be entitled to compensation.
 If you’ve never needed to make a claim for compensation, you won’t be sure how it works or what to expect.
 Our experienced car accident lawyers can help you understand the legal process involved with making a claim.
 If you are unsure if you are entitled to claim compensation, get in touch with a lawyer today for a free claim assessment.

-Cairns Injury Lawyers offer a no win, no fee service for road accident injury claims.
+Cairns Injury Lawyers offer a no-win, no-fee service for car accident injury claims.
 There are strict time limits for making a compensation claim for road accidents in Queensland, so it is important that you seek medical attention as soon as you start to develop symptoms from the accident.
 If you

 Our personal injury lawyers have compiled the most frequently questions asked by our clients and done our best to answer them for you.
 We recommend starting at the top and reading each section in order.
 Our hope is that by the time you reach the bottom, your questions will have been answered.